fa9r/DiffICP/README.md

 - `difficp/` is the sources root.
 - `difficp/icp/` contains the differentiable ICP PyTorch implementation, split into several modules.
-  - `difficp/icp/icp.py` contains the main ICP logic
+  - `difficp/icp/icp.py` contains the main ICP logic.
     - `difficp.icp.icp.ICP6DoF` is the most important class, which performs rigid ICP.
     - `difficp.icp.icp.ICP` is an abstract class which `ICP6DoF` inherits from.